Helper Functions

 Parameters:

-• name – str The name of the tplot variable that you wish to set z limits for.
+• name (str, int, list of str, list of int) – The names, indices, or wildcard patterns of the tplot variable that you wish to set z limits for.

 None